 - I also included my employment contract to support the employment and finances (not sure if it was necessary, just something else I did include).

-Hopefully that has give you some insight into what information you need for your application.
+Hopefully, that has given you some insight into what information you need for your application.
 Don’t forget you can register an account and see the latest questions!
-Plus there is an ability to delete your application so you can just start a fresh when you are ready to apply.